wyattscarpenter/top-coder-challenge/README.md

+# Wyatt S Carpenter's foreword

+I do not except to win this challenge.
+If it was easy enough for me to win, someone else would win it already.
+I'm not going to break out the fancy techniques like machine learning.
+I'm going to play this as a puzzle.
+If I get something that seems right I'll submit 🤷.

+The original readme follows:

 # Top Coder Challenge: Black Box Legacy Reimbursement System

 **Reverse-engineer a 60-year-old travel reimbursement system using only historical data and employee interviews.**